-Destruction or disturbance of sites or places of Aboriginal or historical cultural heritage significance.
+• Destruction or disturbance of sites or places of Aboriginal or historical cultural heritage significance.

-- Provide contextual information on past and contemporary activities in and connections to the project area and its vicinity by Aboriginal people. - Identify and document any Aboriginal cultural heritage sites or areas of sensitivity within the project area through consultation and investigations to the satisfaction of the Bunurong Land Council Aboriginal Corporation, the registered Aboriginal party. - Identify and document any known and previously unidentified places and sites of historical cultural heritage significance within the project area and its vicinity, including any necessary investigations to supplement past studies.
+- Provide contextual information on past and contemporary activities in the project area and its vicinity by Aboriginal people. - Identify and document any Aboriginal cultural heritage sites or areas of sensitivity within the project area through consultation and investigations to the satisfaction of the Bunurong, the registered Aboriginal party. - Identify and document any known and previously unidentified places and sites of historical cultural heritage significance within the project area and its vicinity, including any necessary investigations to supplement past studies.

-Describe and evaluate proposed design, operations methods or site protection measures which could avoid or minimise impacts on Aboriginal and historical cultural heritage values.
+• Describe and evaluate proposed design, operations methods or site protection measures which could avoid or minimise impacts on Aboriginal and historical cultural heritage values.

-- Assess potential effects of the project on identified sites or places of Aboriginal cultural heritage significance. - Assess potential effects of the project on sites and places of historical cultural heritage significance, having regard to the Heritage Council's Guidelines for Investigating Historical Archaeological Artefacts and Sites (2012) as appropriate.
+- Assess potential effects of the project on identified sites or places of Aboriginal cultural heritage significance. - Assess potential effects of the project on sites and places of historical cultural heritage significance, having regard to the Heritage Council's Guidelines for Investigating Historical Archaeological Artefacts and Sites (2012).